List of Sortilegio characters: Paula Samaniego Miranda

 Paula is the younger sister of Maria Jose and the daughter of Pedro.
-She's a girl who dreams of a life of luxury and comfort, is the main supporter of her sister, whom she helped overcome the supposed death of her husband and then she's involve in the lie.
+She is a girl who dreams of a life of luxury and comfort, is the main supporter of her sister, whom she helped overcome the supposed death of her husband and then she was involve in the lie.
 When she lives in the Lombardo's mansion, she is happy that she has been served and treated like a queen, and ends up working in the Lombardo's company.